Sign In to see current Signals.

 Short-term trend: [See EPP short-term trend chart]

 A short-term uptrend had started on December 26, 2018 at 39.42 and reached 42.75 on January 10, 2019.
 EPP gained -3.33 points, or -8.45%, in 15 days.
 Price is near the trend high.

 Daily Technical Indicators: [See EPP daily technical indicators chart]

-    Daily Relative Strength Index is overbought while Williams' Percentage Range is strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought daily Relative Strength Index or strongly overbought daily Williams' Percentage Range.
+Daily Williams' Percentage Range is overbought while Lane's Stochastic is strongly overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range or strongly overbought daily Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Relative Strength Index and Williams' Percentage Range help.
+Use the following links to access Lane's Stochastic and Williams' Percentage Range help.

-    The daily MACD line is above its signal line since April 9, 2018.
+The daily MACD line is above its signal line since January 3, 2019.
 This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term uptrend is getting stronger.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current short-term uptrend is strong.